Weeks after announcing his return to music and new R&B imprint, LOVE Records, Sean “Diddy” Combs didn’t waste any time heating up “the year of LOVE.”

 Between Scott and Diddy’s stunning sets, one thing is for certain: Diddy’s moving on by going back to his roots.
 “Gotta Move On” not only sees Diddy reasserting his star power, but foreshadows the impact LOVE Records could make on the game as a whole.

-Listen to Diddy and Bryson Tiller’s “Gotta Move On” below!
+Watch Diddy and Bryson Tiller’s new video for “Gotta Move On” below!